ucb-bar/hammer/doc/Hammer-Use/Hammer-Config.rst

 Key Description Lookup
 ----------------------

-With the ``ruamel.yaml`` package, HAMMER can execute the ``info`` action, allowing users to look up the description of most keys.
+With the ``ruamel.yaml`` package, Hammer can execute the ``info`` action, allowing users to look up the description of most keys.
-The comments must be structured like so in order to be read propertly:
+The comments must be structured like so in order to be read properly:

   .. code-block:: yaml

     foo: bar # this is a comment
     # this is another comment for the key "foo"

-HAMMER will take the descriptions from any ``defaults.yml`` files.
+Hammer will take the descriptions from any ``defaults.yml`` files.

   .. code-block::yaml

     foo.bar:
       apple: banana # type of fruit
       price: 2 # price of fruit